ElmiraGhorbani/align_iranian_national_id_card/README.md

 cd align_iran_national_id_card
 python main.py
 ```
-There is a sample input card in **input_cards/2.jpg** directory you replace it with you're own real cards.put two or three card each time.
+A sample card already exists in the **input_cards** directory.
+Simply replace it with your own input files.
+It's recommended to use no more than 2 or 3 files in each run.

-## Sources
+## Projects we borrowed from
-* For id card text detection : https://github.com/jojo23333/ctpn
+* Text detection in images : https://github.com/jojo23333/ctpn

 ## Author

 * **Elmira Ghorbani**

-See also the [blog post](http://blog.class.vision/1398/04/2541/#more-2541) for this project.
+See the [blog post](http://blog.class.vision/1398/04/2541/#more-2541) for more information.

 ## License
 MIT ©2019